 Drift Threshold: This adjusts how sensitive the magnetometer is to the robot drifting of course.
 Decreasing this value will make the robot more aggressive in trying the follow the magnetic line.
 Decreasing it too far will cause the robot to always act like it’s off course even when it’s not.

-Turn Drift Threshold: Much like above, this controls how sensitive the gyroscope is to the robot drifting off course.
+Turn Drift Threshold: Much like above, this controls how sensitive the gyroscope is to the robot drifting off course by setting the number of degrees the robot can drift before correcting.
 Decreasing this value will make the robot more aggressive in avoiding any turning while moving straight.
 Decreasing it too far will cause the robot to rely solely on the gyroscope for navigation and not the magnetometer which is not very reliable.
 Ideally, the gyroscope should be used to correct the robot’s movement until it’s close enough to the magnetic line for the magnetometer to take over.

-Turn Factor: This controls how far the robot actually rotates when attempting to make a 90 or 180 degree turn.
+Turn Factor: This controls how far the robot actually rotates when attempting to make a 90 or 180 degree turn by setting the number of degrees the gyroscope will measure before stopping; this value is often less than 90 degrees.
 Increasing this value will have the robot rotate further and vice versa.